JayaPradhi/sql-chatplot-/README.md

 ```

 EXPLANATION:
-1. The workflow starts with the Store Manager asking a question in natural language (A).
+1. The workflow starts with the Store Manager asking a question in natural language .
 2. The system preprocesses the question  using NLP techniques.
 3. A question embedding is generated using Hugging Face transformers
-4. Contextual information might be incorporated to enhance understanding (optional).
+4. Contextual information might be incorporated to enhance understanding .
 5. The question embedding is matched to existing question-SQL template embeddings in Langchain
 6. Google PaLM is fine-tuned on a few similar question-SQL template pairs using few-shot learning.
 7. PaLM then generates a candidate SQL query